kocken/BankID/README.md

 # BankID-Implementation
 BankID API implementation written in C# using .NET Framework.

-## The solution includes two simple demo projects for testing purposes:
+The solution includes two simple demo projects for testing purposes.

 ### BankID.WebDemo
 Includes a Web API project to communicate with the BankID service through the BankID.Client library.
 Also includes a MVC project, whereas the MVC frontend works as a basic SPA which modifies the view and communicates to the API using JavaScript.